 Since 2002 783 confirmed cases of Lyme Disease have been reported to the CDC although this number is thought to significantly underestimate the actual number of cases.
 In 2010 22,572 human cases of Lyme Disease were reported to the CDC from throughout the United States.
 Cases have now been reported from all 50 United States and at least 6 foreign countries.

 A key to prevention is to always be vigilant for ticks when you are outdoors especially around areas of vegetation.
 You should seek medical attention immediately if you develop a rash and other symptoms especially if there is a history of tick bites.
 Lyme’s bacteria can be treated with antibiotics and the earlier the better.
 Diagnosis is controversial as there is no one best test for Lyme Disease.
 The symptom picture can also be mimicked by infection with a number of similar infective agents (bacteria, virus, and parasites) as well as from exposure to a variety of environmental toxins.

-At Texas Integrative ENT and Allergy, Dr. Taylor has years of experience dealing with Lyme Disease patients and others with diseases that mimic Lyme Disease.
+At Forum Health Austin, Dr. Taylor has years of experience dealing with Lyme Disease patients and others with diseases that mimic Lyme Disease.
 Management of chronic Lyme Disease requires also treating and supporting the body generally in order to allow the body to recover.
 This often involves supporting metabolic pathways that allow immune system recovery, hormone balance, toxin clearance, and reduction of undesirable inflammation.